fealone/dcoh/README.md

 ## What is this

-This software is to deceive the communication of HTTP(S).
+This software use proxy to deceive the communication of HTTP(S).
 The reason for making is to debug API and hack API to do.

 ## Getting Started